Local-Pollution/LP/README.md

 ## About the Project

-[Brief paragraph about the project's origins, goals, and what makes it unique.
-What inspires the project?
-Who is involved?]
+Local Pollution started as .....

 ## Get Involved

 Want to collaborate, perform, or contribute to the project?
-We’re always looking for artists and creatives to join us!
+We’re looking for artists to join us at one of our upcoming events !

 - [Link to a form, email, or other method for collaboration]